paperbenni/paperbenni.github.io/content/posts/aisilly.md

 YOU KNOW IT IS NOT GOING TO FIT.
 Or, in some cases even worse, it does fit.
 It fills 99% of the context.
-The LLM will output a dozen very expensive tokens, which will most likely be garbage, because its context is filled with 80% minified javascript and 10% useless information.
+The LLM will output a dozen very expensive tokens, which will most likely be garbage, because its context is filled with 80% minified JavaScript and 10% useless information.

-A single google search being done like this can cost you a dollar.
+A single Google search being done like this can cost you a dollar.

-Even firecrawl which is supposed to be used for AI does this.
-When looking up the docs for a rust crate, it somehow managed to ingest the entire commit history into GPT5-mini.
+Even Firecrawl which is supposed to be used for AI does this.
+When looking up the docs for a Rust crate, it somehow managed to ingest the entire commit history into GPT-4o-mini.

 Opencode is especially bad with this.
-It happily runs google searches using a simple http fetch tool.
+It happily runs Google searches using a simple HTTP fetch tool.
 Yes, that means tons of HTML/JS in the context.
 It likes to fill its context 95% before even touching a file, and then crap out because of either context rot or because it manages to stumble across a website megabytes in size.

-Zed also fetches entire HTML sites into context, but is not as aggressive with using google searches.
+Zed also fetches entire HTML sites into context, but is not as aggressive with using Google searches.

 Roo code does have a fetch tool, but I have never seen it voluntarily access the internet.
 That's also a way to avoid the problem I guess.
 I've also seen it resort to curl with the bash tool.

-Claude code does this even weirder.
-It just doesn't have a search or fetch tool at all, instead it relies on the LLM api to already do searches on its own.
-If an 'ordinary' LLM without server side tool use gets plugged into it via Claude Code router, it just doesn't do google searches.
+Claude Code does this even weirder.
+It just doesn't have a search or fetch tool at all, instead it relies on the LLM API to already do searches on its own.
+If an 'ordinary' LLM without server-side tool use gets plugged into it via Claude Code router, it just doesn't do Google searches.